 Jamie Oliver became The Naked Chef.
-The impossibly jaunty young chef received his big break from appearing on television as part of a documentary on London’s River Café.
+The impossibly jaunty young chef received his big break when he appeared on television as part of a documentary on London’s River Café.
 He went on to found a food empire and embrace food-related social causes, winning an MBE in 2003.
 Despite his good works, how can you possibly warm to someone who calls his kids Poppy Honey, Daisy Boo, Petal Blossom Rainbow, and Buddy Bear Maurice?

 The rather naughty title referred, not to the chef, but to the aim of stripping recipes down to their bare essentials to appeal to home cooks.
 (The puritanical Americans renamed the series Oliver’s Twist.)
 The Naked Chef cookbook became a best-seller.
 The series ran until 2001 and included an episode where Jamie worked with several Australian chefs.
 He took them to Porth in North Cornwall, described as the British equivalent of Bondi, to demonstrate that Britain also has surf, and set up a beach barbecue.